Sigmmma/c20/src/content/h1/tags/string_list/readme.md

+---
+title: string_list
+stub: true
+about: 'tag:h1/string_list'
+thanks:
+  Kavawuvi: Invader tag definitions
+  MosesOfEgypt: Tag structure research
+---
 # Text symbols
 These symbols can be used in your text files to get specific results.
-Although there is overlap with [hud_message_text symbols][hud_message_text#text-symbols], this list is not the same.
+Although there is overlap with [hud_message_text symbols](~hud_message_text#text-symbols), this list is not the same.
 Examples include displaying the necessary key to press for an action and creating a new line in a sentence:

 | Symbol               | Note                                                                                                                                |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |